Thomas Tooke: The History of Prices

-The supporters of the 'currency theory,' whose principles were adopted by Robert Peel and embodied in the Act of 1844, were represented by Samuel Jones Loyd, Robert Torrens, and George Warde Norman.
+The supporters of the 'currency theory,' whose principles were adopted by Robert Peel and embodied in the Bank Charter Act 1844, were represented by Samuel Jones Loyd, Robert Torrens, and George Warde Norman.
 They contended that banks of issue, by the arbitrary extension of their circulation, could produce a direct effect on prices, and thus stimulate financial speculation; that convertibility on demand was not a sufficient safeguard; and that the only adequate remedy was to separate the business of issue from that of banking in such a way that the former should regulate itself automatically, and that the discretion of the directors should be confined to the latter.

 Tooke, on the other hand, reinforced later on by John Fullarton and James Wilson, maintained that a paper currency which was readily convertible on demand must necessarily conform to the value of a purely metallic currency; that for this purpose no other regulation was required beyond ready convertibility; that under these conditions banks had no power of arbitrarily increasing their issues; and that the level of prices was not directly affected by such issues.
 Before the committee of 1832 Tooke stated that, according to his experience, a rise or fall of prices had invariably preceded, and could not therefore be caused by, an enlargement or contraction of the circulation.
 This view, while inconsistent with the quantity theory of money, is consistent with the real bills doctrine.
 On this view, a fall in the value of the assets of a money-issuing bank would cause the value of the bank's notes to fall.
 The public would then require more notes to conduct business, and the bank would willingly issue those notes to customers who offered assets of adequate value in exchange.
 Thus the quantity of notes would increase after the price level had risen.